ob-d/TRUE.Name.Of.God/T.md

         AND help them become
         Flower Of Live
         FOR billions of Years is NOT
-        correct Answer because it is
+        correct answer because it is
         without BEGIN NOR END
-        Only these ss mc have try to
-        hide it from I U I
+        Only these ss mc have tried to hide it from I U I
         -
-        AND THIS solves Answer to:
+        AND THIS solves answer to:
         Thelepathy
         The Most Natural Gift
         It is the connection of:
         T with D
         as we now know
         ONLY in THIS case to
-        another Being:
+        another being:
         The Mother
-        In the Belly of the Mother
+        In the womb of the Mother
         the baby is connected because
-        Mami is root T of baby root T
+        Mummy is root T of baby root T
-        The most important Concept to:
+        The most important concept to:
-        harmonize to O of Mami AND
+        harmonize to O of mummy AND
         ensure survival after birth
         because IF Baby NOT happy
         Mami will know AND hear the CALL
         Does NOT matter where she is
-        IT IS AS SOMONE WHISTLE IN I U I EAR
+        IT IS LIKE SOMONE WHISTING IN I U I EAR
         @ 7 the connection based on O
-        will diconnect slowly:
+        will slowly diconnect:
         FOR the child can make L
         but still NOT has I U I
         Personality AND must L L L L
-        and with 14 become adult
+        and @14 become adult
         AND sexually mature
         From now on its the final
-        build of the Personality L L L
+        build of the personality L L L
-        UNTIL 21 where the Brain Cell
+        UNTIL 21 WHEN the Brain Cell
         has its L TC
         L will go on and on L
         but NOT FOR sucs: